Ready to learn how to use your DSLR camera? Check out our free DSLR photography for beginners PDF.

 How To Use Your DSLR Camera – Step 1

-If you’re new to photography, the exposure triangle is the first thing you need to study when learning how to use your DSLR camera.
+If you’re a photography beginner, the exposure triangle is the first thing you need to study when learning how to use your DSLR camera.

 Every camera utilizes three elements – Shutter Speed, Aperture, and ISO – and balances them to create an “exposure,” or photo.